-Potjiekos traditional Namibian (and South African) stew, cooked slowly in a cast iron pot called a “potjie”, over an open fire.
-This dish is ideal for outdoor gatherings and is made with meat, vegetables and spices.
-Chicken Potjiekos recipe
+Potjiekos a "potjie" over an open fire.
+This dish is ideal for outdoor gatherings and consists of meat, vegetables, and spices.
+Here is a typical recipe for Potjiekos with chicken.

 Preparation